AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 1. In the **[!UICONTROL Duration]** field, you can optionally type the expected time a learner would spend in this module.
 The duration is in minutes.

    If the learner marks a course as complete, we calculate the learning time based on the specified duration.
-If learner consumes the content in the player, then the time spent in the player gets added to learning time spent.
+If learner consumes the content in the player, then the time spent in the player gets is added to learning time spent.
 If the actual content time is less than the specified duration, the player displays the content time as is.
 No changes are made in this case.

 1. In the **[!UICONTROL Tags]** field, type the tags for the uploaded content so that your content becomes discoverable.